diningeachox/chronite_corp/docs/gameplay.md

 # Trade Routes

+Planets that produce resources may have at most one trade route originating from them and arriving at another planet.
+There is no limit to how many routes may have the same destination.
+A ship will be sent on an active route when:
+- At least one ship is present in the planet's ship queue.
+- All inputs are present in at least the amount of the capacity of the next ship in the queue.
-Planets that produce resources may have at most one trade route originating from them.
-There should be enough route possibilities that choosing route destinations is a meaningful gameplay decision.
-When a route is active, all inputs and at least one ship are present at the origin planet, and an interval of time has passed since the last ship was sent, the origin planet will send a ship.
-When the ships arrive at the destination planet, they will drop of their cargo into that planet's input stockpile, or affect the destination's stats (if the cargo is a module or munition) or create a ship at the destination (if the cargo is an engine.)
+- The cooldown interval has passed since the last ship was sent.

+When the ships arrive at the destination planet, they will drop off their cargo into that planet's input stockpile, or affect the destination's stats (if the cargo is a module or munition) or create a ship at the destination (if the cargo is an engine.)
+Then the ship gates back to the origin planet, and goes to the back of the ship queue.
+(Order of ships in the queue matters now that we have three distinct kinds of ships.)

+Routes may be recalled.
+If a route is recalled, ships in that route remain in the queue when they return home.

+If a new route is created while another route is active, all ships on the previous route must return home before they can use the new route.

-## Resources
+# Resources

 Basic resources are produced directly by planets.
 Engines, modules, and metacrystals require other resources to produce.

-# Basic Resources
+## Basic Resources

 - Antimatter